-No bacterial blotch was observed in the trials at farms A, B and D, apart from one tray of Harte casing amended with 25% recycled rockwool (Table 23).
-Severe bacterial blotch was observed in both crops at farm C: on all trays cased with unamended Topterra casing, or Topterra casing containing 25% recycled rockwool, 12.5% clay or 12.5% bark.
+No bacterial blotch was observed in the trials at farms A, B and D, apart from one tray of Harte casing amended with 25% recycled rockwool (Table 24).
+Severe bacterial blotch was observed in both crops at farm C (Fig. 29): on all trays cased with unamended Topterra casing, or Topterra casing containing 25% recycled rockwool, 12.5% clay or 12.5% bark.
 Blotch was also observed on one out of three trays cased with Topterra casing and 25% spent coir.
 No blotch was observed in the unamended Everris casing or in Topterra casing containing 25% bark in the first crop at farm C. However, blotch was observed in two out of three trays in the unamended Harte and Everris casings, Everris casing with 12.5% bark or 12.% bark + 12.5% clay in the second crop at farm C.

-Fig. 22.
-Severe bacterial blotch on mushrooms grown with Topterra casing at farm C second flush, the lowest CT values (and therefore most positive for P. tolaasii) were found in Topterra casing samples from farm C, generally corresponding with the most severe bacterial blotch (Tables 23).
+Fig. 29.
+Severe bacterial blotch on mushrooms grown with Topterra casing at farm C

+Using the Taqman PCR Pseudomonas tolaasii test, all the fresh samples of casing materials used at farms A, C and D had a CT value of 40 indicating that the level of P. tolaasii was below the detectable limit (samples from farm B were not tested).
+After the second flush, the lowest CT values (and therefore most positive for P. tolaasii) were found in Topterra casing samples from farm C, generally corresponding with the most severe bacterial blotch (Table 24).
 However, Topterra with 25% bark, which did not produce blotch symptoms had a CT value of 32.0, whereas Everris casing samples (with and without 12.5% bark) in the second crop at farm C had CT values of 40 but did produce some blotch symptoms in mushrooms.
+This was probably due to the variability in pseudomonas populations in casing across the beds.